 PIM and MDM allow for seamless integration with an online platform.
 All the information is at your beck and call, ready to be applied to a website where consumers can purchase your goods online.

 And with online grocery store purchasing expected to grow to 20% of the market by 2025, it’s a good time to join the digital world.
-In fact, one study found more than half of grocery store consumers will turn to other means of shopping if the stores don’t catch up to today’s technology.
+In fact, found more than half of grocery store consumers will turn to other means of shopping if the stores don’t catch up to today’s technology.

 It’s incredibly frustrating to a customer when a representative doesn’t know anything about his or her order.

 However, when employees can access consumer information as well as product data, customer support is enhanced.
 The representative has the knowledge needed about the case to provide helpful and valuable feedback.